CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 **The Invasion of 1974**

-Continued violence between the two sides following the events of 1964 up until 1974 when the conflict came to a turning point.
+Continued violence between the two sides followed the events of 1964 and persisted up until 1974 when the conflict came to a boiling point.
 Greek nationalists attempted a military coup, which Turkey took as a threat and subsequently sent forces to invade the island in what they called a "peacekeeping mission."
-Turkey took control of the northern half of the island, and all Greek-Cypriots living in the north were immediately forced from their homes, and Turkish-Cypriots in the south part of the island were relocated to the north.
+Turkey took control of the northern half of the island, and all Greek-Cypriots living in the north were immediately forced from their homes, and Turkish-Cypriots in the south were relocated to the north.
 To this day, no country (nor the UN) other than Turkey recognizes the so-called 'Northern Republic of Cyprus.'

 ![loss](/conflict_urbanism_sp2023/images/Cyprus/invasion.png)